niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 #### 6.1.1.2 Review

-A maintainer SHOULD review the submitted changes and perform quality assurance (QA) checks, which include:
+A maintainer SHOULD review the submitted changes and perform quality assurance (QA) checks and other model updates, which include:

 - Ensuring that the data steward has not modified content outside of the domain's control.
 - Ensuring that the submitted changes conform to NDR reference schema document (REF) rules.
 - Checking that the changes follow standard NIEM practices and conventions.
-- Bumping version numbers of other domains or namespaces as necessary due to resolve dependency issues.
+- Bumping version numbers of other domains or namespaces as necessary to resolve dependency issues.
 - Identifying and coordinating efforts to address impacts to other domains or namespaces, other than required version number bumps.
 - Looking for obvious cases of overlap with existing content.